Honolulu,

 If you are working through this list as a visitor, the most efficient move is to pick two or three restaurants whose write-ups resonate, drop the addresses into your maps app, and let geography sort the order.
 Most of Honolulu's strongest fast-casual operators sit close enough to each other that a single half-day can cover lunch, an early dinner, and a coffee stop without much driving.

 The restaurant list above respects three controls: a sort order (recommended, rating, name, or price), a price tier (any, $, $$, or $$$), and an "open late" toggle that surfaces only restaurants whose published hours run to 10pm or later on at least one day of the week.
 Filters compose.
-The default view sorts editor picks to the top, then orders the remainder by rating, which is the most useful entry point for someone scanning the city for the first time.
+The default view sorts recommended picks to the top, then orders the remainder by rating, which is the most useful entry point for someone scanning the city for the first time.